mattdm/bevy_mapengine/README.md

 more on the UI and things like correlating clicks to tiles.

 With Bevy Tilemap, tiles are added to a data structure held by the Tilemap itself.
-Here, instead, each cell is actually an Entity in Bevy.
+Here, instead, each space is actually an Entity in Bevy.

 Who are you then?
 -----------------